 Over the weekend, Brenna and I spent a part of our morning taking “Steps to Safety.”
 This was the name of the walk/run event hosted by the Center for Hope and Safety on Saturday morning.
-Part fundraiser, part awareness-builder, part health-and-wellness focuser, the Steps to Safety event worked to highlight the important work that the Center for Hope and Safety does in our community.
+Part fundraiser, part awareness-builder, part health-and-wellness focuser, the event worked to highlight the important work that they do in our community.
 As we did in 2017, we were proud to again show up as sponsors and participants.

 - A 24-hour advocacy, safety planning and shelter screening every day of the week.

 - A shelter home for those who need immediate safety and refuge.

 - Ongoing advocacy and support.